hucker/splint/README.md

 To integrate your rule checking results with a web API using `FastAPI`, you can refer to the `splinter.py` file for a straightforward approach to creating a `FastAPI` app from your existing code.
 No changes are required in your code to support a `FastAPI` interface.
 If you have created `rule_id`s for all of your rule functions, they will all be accessible via the API.
 Alternatively, if you haven't used `rule_id`s, you can run the entire set of functions or filter by `tag`, `level` or `phase`.
 The sample command-line app serves as a simple example of how to connect a `splint` ruleset to the web.

 Integration with `FastAPI` is simple since it utilizes Python dicts for result data.
 The splinter demo tool demonstrates that this can be achieved with just a few lines of code to create a FastAPI interface.

 Simply run the command with the `--api` flag, and you'll see `uvicorn` startup your API.

+NOTE: THis is a trivial sample application and is meant as a starting point for integrating with FastAPI

 ```
 /Users/chuck/splint/.venv/bin/python splinter.py --pkg . --api